Connect Health is firmly committed to providing a high-quality service and continually improving the quality of service it provides

 - Acknowledgement, within 3 working days of receipt

-- A full response, following a review from a Connect manager, within 30 working days
+- A full response, following a review from a Connect Health manager, within 30 working days

 You will be kept informed of progress if, for any reason, this is not going to happen.

-Where Can I Get Independent Advice & Help?
+Where Can I Get Independent Advice and Help?

-If for any reason, you are unhappy with Connect’s formal response to your complaint, then you should consult with the person/organisation who referred you to Connect (unless you referred yourself).
-Eg your GP or Employer.
-If you were referred to Connect via the NHS, (i.e. paid for by your GP) you may have access the independent Patient Advice & Liaison Service, known as PALS, who support patients and carers in trying to resolve any issues as quickly as possible.
+If for any reason, you are unhappy with Connect Health’s formal response to your complaint, then you should consult with the person/organisation who referred you to Connect Health (unless you referred yourself).
+E.g. your GP or Employer.
+If you were referred to Connect Health via the NHS, (i.e. paid for by your GP) you may have access to the independent Patient Advice & Liaison Service, known as PALS, who support patients and carers in trying to resolve any issues as quickly as possible.
+There also a number of complaint advocacy services available depending on which area of the country you live.

 Find your local PALS or contact your GP surgery for support.